demircancelebi/tafl/README.md

 canMovePieceHere(state: any, piece: Piece, coords: Coords): boolean;
 getPossibleMovesFrom(state: any, coords: Coords): Array<Coords>;
 canMakeAMove(state: any, side: TaflSide): boolean;
+getKingCoords(state: any): Coords;
+didAttackersSurroundDefenders(state: any): boolean;
 fortSearchFromKing(state: any, kingCoords: Coords): boolean;
 getPossibleActions(state: any, side?: TaflSide): Array<MoveAction>;
 // Given a state, returns all possible actions that can be chosen isActionPossible(state: any, act: MoveAction): boolean | never;
-// Returns true if action is possible in given state, false otherwise isGameOver(state: any): typeof state;
+// Returns true if action is possible in given state, throws an error otherwise isGameOver(state: any): typeof state;
 // Given a state, returns new state with game over information.
 If game is over, returned state object will have `{result: { finished: true }}` with additional information like `result.winner` and `result.desc`. canBeCaptured(state: any, coords: Coords, side: TaflSide): boolean;